Skip to content

 Which on clicking prints the text Make yourself confortable and enjoy my place. in an alert box and redirects to the /castle directory.

-Which out feroxbuster also discovers slowly.
+Which our feroxbuster also discovers slowly.

 /castle seems to be running a blog.